shubhamkale119/Multi-Container-Application-Deployment/README.md

 * Frontend connects to the backend API.
 * Backend interacts with the database.

+### Production: Kubernetes

+In a production environment, the application is deployed to a Kubernetes cluster (Minikube) with services managed via Kubernetes deployment manifests.

 ## 4. Docker Compose Configuration
 In the root directory of the project, create a docker-compose.yml file.
 This file will define the services for Frontend, Backend, and Database, and will ensure they are networked together.